Discovery of innovative predictive and prognostic biomarkers in cancer

 Aims

-In the future these “liquid biopsy” studies will evolve by including assessment of novel cancer-derived biomarkers as well as by performing interventional studies, underscoring the fact that clinical decision about treatment will be made based on assessment of some of these circulating biomarkers.
-These studies will be integrated (when feasible) by tissue biomarkers analysis, aiming to interrogate by spatial transcriptomics and other upcoming cutting-edge techniques the still poorly understood heterogeneity of cancer.
+In the future these “liquid biopsy” studies will evolve by including assessment of novel cancer-derived biomarkers as well as by performing interventional studies, underscoring the fact that clinical decision about treatment will be made based on assessment of some of these circulating biomarkers also in rare tumors, such as those occurring in NF1 patients.
+These studies will be integrated (when feasible) by tissue biomarkers analysis, aiming to interrogate by digital pathology, spatial omics and other upcoming cutting-edge techniques the still poorly understood heterogeneity of cancer.

 5 Publications